airnsk/logit-m/README.md

 2. Check Top-K candidates — if the correct function is in Top-3 but not Top-1, adjust prompt to strengthen its priority
 3. Analyze confidence on parameter tokens — low confidence indicates ambiguity in function description

-### Scenario 2: Optimizing Latency and Quality

-**Problem:** Need to speed up generation without quality loss.

-**Solution through introspection:**
-1. Find tokens with very high confidence (>95%)
-2. For such tokens, you can increase temperature or use more aggressive sampling — model is already confident
-3. For tokens with low confidence (<70%), conversely — lower temperature for stability

-### Scenario 3: A/B Testing Prompts for Production
+### Scenario 2: A/B Testing Prompts for Production

 **Problem:** Need to choose the best prompt from several variants.